zzzprojects/docs/dapper-plus.net/pages/getting-started/getting-started-mapping.md

 - Inheritance Context Mapping
 - Instance Context Mapping

 They have all pros and cons; choosing the right one will depend on what you need to do.
-Generally, the Global Context Mapping is recommended.
+Generally, the Global Context Mapping is is recommended.

 ## Global Context Mapping